cxz/rails-lesbonneschoses/README.md

+##Les Bonnes Choses

+This is a rails port of lesbonneschoses.
+[Les Bonnes Choses](http://lesbonneschoses.prismic.me) is an example project demonstrating [prismic.io](https://prismic.io)

+The rest of this README is the README from the provided [Rails starter project](https://github.com/prismicio/ruby-rails-starter).

 ## Ruby on Rails starter project for prismic.io

 This is a blank Rails project that will connect to any [prismic.io](https://prismic.io)